 My little story is to explain the distinction between second choice and second best to adults not necessarily to kids.
 In my experience, children understand the actions of love.
 They want to hear how much you wanted a child, how hard you worked to get them, how long you had to wait, and how incredibly happy you were when they finally arrived.
 Your actions and words will clearly reflect that they are not second best.

 I interviewed many adult adoptees for my book, The Complete Book of International Adoption.
-When talking about their feelings towards adoption and their adoptive families, a number of them referenced the adoption poem that was particularly popular in the 1960s and 70s by saying that they always knew that they grew in their parent’s heart.
-I’ll be honest–I had always thought of that poem as a little trite, but clearly it captured the essence of their parent’s message for many of them.
-This feeling of belonging and of being the longed for child came through loud and clear regardless whether adoption was their parent’s first choice.
+When talking about their feelings towards adoption and their adoptive families, many referenced the adoption poem that was particularly popular in the 1960s and 70s by saying they always knew they grew in their parent’s hearts.
+I’ll be honest–I had always thought of that poem as a little trite, but clearly, it captured the essence of their parent’s message for many of them.
+This feeling of belonging and of being the longed-for child came through loud and clear regardless of whether adoption was their parent’s first choice.